Microsoft/azure-docs.pt-pt/articles/search/tutorial-csharp-type-ahead-and-suggestions.md

 ### <a name="add-the-suggest-action-to-the-controller"></a>Adicione a ação de sugestão ao controlador

-1. No controlador doméstico, adicione a ação **"Sugerir"** (por exemplo, após a ação **da Página).**
+1. No controlador doméstico, adicione a ação **SuggestAsync** (após a ação **pageAsync).**

     ```cs
-        public async Task<ActionResult> Suggest(bool highlights, bool fuzzy, string term)
+    public async Task<ActionResult> SuggestAsync(bool highlights, bool fuzzy, string term)
     {
         InitSearch();

         // Setup the suggest parameters.
-            var parameters = new SuggestParameters()
+        var options = new SuggestOptions()
         {
             UseFuzzyMatching = fuzzy,
-                Top = 8,
+            Size = 8,
         };

         if (highlights)
         {
-                parameters.HighlightPreTag = "<b>";
+            options.HighlightPreTag = "<b>";
-                parameters.HighlightPostTag = "</b>";
+            options.HighlightPostTag = "</b>";
         }

         // Only one suggester can be specified per index.
 It is defined in the index schema.
         // The name of the suggester is set when the suggester is specified by other API calls.
         // The suggester for the hotel database is called "sg", and simply searches the hotel name.
-            DocumentSuggestResult<Hotel> suggestResult = await _indexClient.Documents.SuggestAsync<Hotel>(term, "sg", parameters);
+        var suggestResult = await _searchClient.SuggestAsync<Hotel>(term, "sg", options).ConfigureAwait(false);

-            // Convert the suggest query results to a list that can be displayed in the client.
+        // Convert the suggested query results to a list that can be displayed in the client.
-            List<string> suggestions = suggestResult.Results.Select(x => x.Text).ToList();
+        List<string> suggestions = suggestResult.Value.Results.Select(x => x.Text).ToList();

         // Return the list of suggestions.
         return new JsonResult(suggestions);
     }
     ```

-    O parâmetro **Top** especifica quantos resultados deve ser retornado (se não for especificado, o padrão é 5).
-Um _sugestivo_ é especificado no índice Azure, que é feito quando os dados são configurados, e não por uma aplicação do cliente como este tutorial.
-Neste caso, o sugestivo chama-se "sg", e procura no campo **do HotelName** - nada mais.
+    O parâmetro **Tamanho** especifica quantos resultados deve ser retornado (se não for especificado, o padrão é 5).
+Um _sugestivo_ é especificado no índice de pesquisa quando o índice é criado.
+No índice de hotéis de amostra hospedado pela Microsoft, o nome sugestivo é "sg", e procura fósforos sugeridos exclusivamente no campo **HotelName.**

     A correspondência fuzzy permite que "quase falhas" sejam incluídas na saída, até uma distância de edição.
 Se o parâmetro **de destaques** for definido como verdadeiro, então as tags HTML ousadas são adicionadas à saída.
-Vamos definir estes dois parâmetros para verdade na próxima secção.
+Vamos definir ambos os parâmetros para verdade na próxima secção.

 2. Podes ter alguns erros de sintaxe.
 Em caso afirmativo, adicione as duas seguintes **usando** declarações no topo do ficheiro.